charlesmchen/WeView2/README.md

                                                views:variableMap];
 ```

-WeView2's is designed to yield concise, readable code.
-Here's the equivalent logic using a WeView2:
+WeView's is designed to yield concise, readable code.
+Here's the equivalent logic using a WeView:

 ```
 UIButton *button; // pre-existing UIButton.
-WeView2 *superview; // pre-existing superview of UIButton is a WeView2.
+WeView *superview; // pre-existing superview of UIButton is a WeView.

 [[[superview addSubviewWithCustomLayout:button]
 setContentVAlign:V_ALIGN_BOTTOM]